IS2AI/thermal-facial-landmarks-detection/README.md

 git-clone https://github.com/IS2AI/thermal-facial-landmarks-detection.git
 ```
 ## Requirements:
+- imutils
+- OpenCV
+- NumPy
+- Pandas
+- dlib
+- Tensorflow 2
-To install the necessary packages, we suggest these two tutorials:
+To install the necessary packages properly, we ask you to walk through these two tutorials:
 1. [How to install TensorFlow 2.0 on Ubuntu](https://www.pyimagesearch.com/2019/12/09/how-to-install-tensorflow-2-0-on-ubuntu/).
 2. [Install dlib (the easy, complete guide)](https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/).